• Skip to primary navigation

 The sharp exchange rate appreciation makes domestic goods uncompetitive in foreign markets as they become more expensive, causing export sales to fall.
 But, it also makes imports cheaper.

-Meanwhile, sharp depreciation increases cost when companies import raw materials or capital goods as they become more expensive.
+Meanwhile, sharp depreciation increases costs when companies import raw materials or capital goods as they become more expensive.
 But, for exporters, their goods are more competitive in foreign markets because they are cheaper, potentially increasing demand.

 Tax